vignkri/vignkri.github.io/_posts/2015-04-21-Continuity-Student-Organization.md

 ---
 layout: post
-title: Continuity in Student Organizations - A problem?
+title: Continuity in student organizations - A problem?
 excerpt: "Continuity always suffers in student organizations.
 Can this be solved?"
 modified: 2015-04-21
 tags: [thoughts]